-An exciting partnership between the National Institute for Health Research (NIHR) and biopharmaceutical company Pfizer UK is aiming to support health and care research leaders of the future.
+An exciting partnership between the NIHR and biopharmaceutical company Pfizer UK is aiming to support health and care research leaders of the future.

 Launching in April, the partnership will see Pfizer UK co-funding NIHR Doctoral and Advanced fellowships with a focus on research in alopecia areata, chronic pain and atopic dermatitis.
 The fellowships will complement the already successful career development awards offered by the NIHR Academy whilst building capacity and capability in these key areas of health research.

 Professor Dave Jones OBE, Dean for the NIHR Academy, said: “As the UK’s largest funder of health and care research we are delighted to be working with one of the world’s largest biopharmaceutical companies in this way.
 The NIHR is looking to work more closely with commercial partners as part of an aim to increase the number of researchers and clinical academics equipped with the skills to work at the interface between industry, academia and the NHS.
 These partnership awards are a great addition to our existing fellowship opportunities and will enable our researchers to help tackle some of the most common health issues in the country.”